 Trash: Refuse and recycling always are significant at large gatherings like OTR.
 We recommend that you maintain a large trash bag at your campsite and deposit it in the dumpsters along Old Timers Road as you leave the site.
 For smaller quantities of detritus, there are trash receptacles along Vendors Row.
 Please take home any recyclable items –resist the urge to just throw recyclables in the dumpster!
 Be a responsible Steampunk caver and leave your campsite the way you found it.
 Leave behind nothing but excess steam.
 The Dirty Deeds crew also will appreciate this… give the guys your thanks!

 SECURITY: Perhaps the most important element of any large gathering is the Security Team.
 We all want to have fun at OTR, and our Security Team is there to make us all feel safe.
 Their job is to worry about everyone’s safety so we can enjoy ourselves.
 Remember, we’re all on the same team here!
-Our Security staff is here to help in your time of need, whether it be escorting you back to your tent for some shut-eye, assisting with some unforeseen emergency or settling trivial arguments, for example, about which pizza is better –New York or Chicago-style (btw, the correct answer, of course, is Chicago-style -editor).
+Our Security staff is here to help in your time of need, whether it be escorting you back to your tent for some shut-eye, assisting with some unforeseen emergency or settling trivial arguments.
 Tim Ayers is our Security Chief.
 Tim, his deputies and the rest of his Security Team all do a fantastic job for all of us.
 Keep in mind that our Security Team is all-volunteer.
 Be sure to thank them, and maybe even offer to volunteer for a Security shift or two.
 Lastly, just like at a ballgame, the mall or the airport, if you “see something, say something”!
 If you see someone without an ID badge who might be crashing our party, notify Security rather than confront the person.
 (See ‘Common Sense’)